unnus/unnus/content/medical/dental-branding-the-anatomy-of-a-mouth-watering-dental-practice.md

 ### II) The trap of “me too” purposes.

-Have you ever skimmed through an about section of your competitors and seen the same damn thing repeated multiple times?
+Have you ever skimmed through an about section of your competitors and seen the same thing repeated multiple times?

 * We believe in a passionate care
 * We believe in providing the best oral care
 * Best dental equipment for patients
-* Accountability, Better Smile, Responsibility
+* Accountability, Responsibility...

 This is the trap most dental practices fall into when they try to be purpose-driven